Thai protesters ask court to revoke order, continue rallies

 The calls for reform of the monarchy have galled conservative Thais.
 Royalists have stepped up their presence online and held a small rally Wednesday.

 Thailand’s Parliament is reconvening for a special session next week to deal with the political pressures of the protests.
-The government has also sought to censor reporting of the demonstrations, citing “distorted information” that could cause unrest and confusion, but the outlets were continuing to broadcast Wednesday.
+The government has also sought to censor reporting of the demonstrations, citing “distorted information” that could cause unrest and confusion, but the targeted outlets were continuing to broadcast Wednesday.